Fermion masses and mixings in the 3-3-1 model with right-handed neutrinos based on the $S_3$ flavor symmetry: Introduction

-This paper is organized as follows.
-In Section 2 we briefly describe some theoretical aspects of the 3-3-1 model and its particle content, as well as the particle assignments under $S_{3}$ doublets and $S_{3}$ singlets, in particular in the fermionic and scalar sector in order to obtain the mass spectrum.
-Section 3 is devoted to discuss the resulting tree level quark mass textures.
-In Section 4 we employ six dimensional Yukawa operators for the up-type quark sector in order to generate the up and charm quark masses.
-In Section 5, we present our results in terms of quark mixings, which is followed by a numerical analysis.
-Finally in Section 6, we state our conclusions.
+\quad The paper is outlined as follows.
+In Sec. \ref{331model} we explain some theoretical aspects of the 3-3-1 model with $\beta =-\frac{1}{\sqrt{3}}$ and its particle content, as well as the particle assignments under doublet and singlet $S_{3}$ representations, in particular in the fermionic and scalar sector.
+The low energy scalar potential of our model is discussed in Sec \ref {scalarpotential}.
+In Sec. \ref{leptonmassesandmixing} we focus on the discussion of lepton masses and mixing and give our corresponding results.
+In Sec. \ref{quarkmassesandmixing}, we present our results in terms of quark masses and mixing, which is followed by a numerical analysis.
+Conclusions are given Sec. \ref{conclusions}.
+In the appendices we present several technical details: Appendix \ref{S3} gives a brief description of the $S_{3}$ group; Appendix \ref{stability} shows a discussion of the stability conditions of the low energy scalar potential.